TakamichiOsumi/B-Plus-Tree/README.md

 # B+ Tree (Variant)

 Making submodule for my other repository.
-This is a work in progress.
+This is a work in progress and written for self-education.

 ## Notes